 Search out some bargains!

-Fabrics are important in country style kitchens.
-Tablecloths, curtains, napkins, tea towels… Think embroidery, cheerful colours, good quality finishes and a bit of a mismatch and you’re there.
+Fabrics are important for achieving a country style for a charming kitchen.
+Tablecloths, curtains, napkins, tea towels...
+Think embroidery, cheerful colours, good quality finishes and a bit of a mismatch and you’re there.
 You can pick up old embroidered linen table cloths very cheaply.
 Repurpose them into curtains, or find some nice fabric and make your own.
 Make sure that your kitchen essentials fit in well, too.
 An enamel stovetop kettle and matching toaster, or a classic Kitchen Aid mixer in soothing cream are perfect.

 An idiosyncratic collection of something is a must.
 Pottery and kitchen implements are most fitting: perhaps you need a new obsession with Victorian ceramic jelly moulds, or various copper pans.
 You can mount interesting plates on the walls, or hang a row of jugs from the picture rail.
 You might want to start a collection of country scenes in oils with fascinating frames.
 Alternatively, go more quirky with a set of old toy cars or a row of Greek statues overlooking you as you cook.

-The country cottage look is all about the mismatched, slightly scuffed, and the quirky.
+The key to a charming kitchen with a country cottage look is all about the mismatched, slightly scuffed, and the quirky.
 Show off your family treasures in the kitchen and have fun finding more!